guitarman0603/jekyll-now/_posts/2017-10-24-Decoding-the-keith-Magic-1.md

 ---
 layout: post
-title: Decoding the Keith Magic: THE DIVISION THEOREM IN Z AND F [T ]
+title: Decoding the Keith Magic-The Division Theorem
 ---
 `**`A slight detailed look into the world of Keith Konrad.`**`